tcbegley/tcbegley.github.io/README.md

 npm run serve
 ```

-Updates are automatically published when new commits are pushed to `master`.
+Updates are automatically published when new commits are pushed to `main`.
 Manually publish to GitHub pages with

 ```sh
 npm run deploy